chenen3/yeager/README.md

                 "uuid": "", // fill in UUID
-                "certFile": "/path/to/cert.pem", // replace with absolute path of certificate "keyFile": "/path/to/key.pem", // replace with absolute path of key "fallbackUrl": "" // fill in fallback url, like nginx server }
+                "certFile": "/path/to/cert.pem", // replace with absolute path of certificate "keyFile": "/path/to/key.pem", // replace with absolute path of key "fallbackUrl": "" // (optional) fallback url, such as nginx http server }
         }
     ]